-She graduated cum laude in Law at the University of Bologna.
-PhD in Law at the European University Institute.
-She has practiced law since 1990 and is admitted to plea before the Corte di Cassazione (the highest Italian Civil Court).
+She graduated cum laude in Law from the University of Bologna and holds a PhD in Law at the European University Institute.
+She has practiced law since 1990 and is admitted to plea before the Corte di Cassazione (the Italian Supreme Court).

 In addition to her University career, she co-operates on various scientific projects at both national and international level.